-During the year the Group paid corporate advisory and investor relations fees to AE Advisors, formally Adelaide Equity Partners Limited, (a director related entity of Mr M Lindh) of USD \$67,450 (31 December 2022: \$70,999) and capital raising success fees to AE Advisors of USD \$nil (31 December 2022: \$36,468) (both under a corporate advisory and investor relations mandate).
+During the year the Group paid corporate advisory and investor relations fees to AE Advisors, formally Adelaide Equity Partners Limited, (a director related entity of Mr M Lindh) of USD \$96,747 (31 December 2023: \$67,450) and capital raising success fees to AE Advisors of USD \$36,106 (31 December 2023: \$nil) (both under a corporate advisory and investor relations mandate).
 The fees were provided under normal commercial terms and conditions.
-Amounts outstanding at balance date were USD \$11,286 (31 December 2022: \$5,589).
+Amounts outstanding at balance date were USD \$nil (31 December 2023: \$11,286).

-The Group has a corporate advisory & investor relations mandate with AE Advisors.
-The mandate was renegotiated in December 2023 and has a monthly retainer of AUD \$15,000 per month.
-Prior to that, the Group had a corporate advisory & investor relations mandate with AE Advisors with a monthly retainer of AUD \$7,500 per month, which commenced on 16 July 2022.
+The Group has a corporate advisory & investor relations services mandate with AE Advisors.
+The mandate was renegotiated in December 2023 and has a monthly retainer of AUD \$7,500 per month per service.
+Each service can be terminated by giving one month's notice.
+Prior to that, the Group had an investor relations mandate with AE Advisors with a monthly retainer of AUD \$7,500 per month, which commenced on 16 July 2022.
 The mandate can be terminated at any time by either party, by written notice to the other party.

-End of the REMUNERATION REPORT (AUDITED) (31 December 2023)
+End of the REMUNERATION REPORT (AUDITED) (31 December 2024)